-AMSC 2018 will be held in Malaysia from 8th to 14th July 2018.
-The theme for the conference is Infection Control: Old Problems, New Challenges.
-For more information about AMSC 2018,please visit us at https://www.facebook.com/amscmalaysia2018/
+AMSC 2018 was held in Malaysia from 8th to 14th July 2018.
+The theme for the conference was Infection Control: Old Problems, New Challenges.
+For more information about AMSC 2018, please visit us at https://www.facebook.com/amscmalaysia2018/

 What is the AMSC?

 The Asian Medical Students' Conference is an annual conference of the Asian Medical Students' Association (AMSA International) that involves the participation of hundreds of medical students from as many as 20 local chapters around the Asia-Pacific region.

 The objective of AMSC lies in creating a platform for a strong, global network of medical students, who as future medical practitioners, will explore and develop their academic knowledge, cultural appreciation and interpersonal skills.

 It comprises of three main aspects: academic, cultural and social programs.
 This event allows medical students from AMSA chapters to congregate, discuss and present their projects and research which were conducted based on the theme agreed upon for the conference that year.
 In addition, delegates can also experience different traditions and customs through the cultural events organised throughout course of the conference, and gives students an opportunity to network and build lifelong friendships with future doctors across Asia, regardless of nationality, ethnicity or race.